 - 1. Illusion of invulnerability is shared by most or all of the group members, which creates excessive optimism and encourages them to take extreme risks. - 2.
 Collective rationalizations occur, in which members downplay negative information or warnings that might cause them to reconsider their assumptions. - 3.
 An unquestioned belief in the group's inherent morality occurs, which may incline members to ignore ethical or moral consequences of their actions. - 4.
 Stereotyped views of outgroups are seen when groups discount rivals' abilities to make effective responses. - 5.
 Direct pressure is exerted on any members who express strong arguments against any of the group's stereotypes, illusions, or commitments. - 6.
 Self-censorship occurs when members of the group minimize their own doubts and counterarguments. - 7.
 Illusions of unanimity occur, based on self-censorship and direct pressure on the group.
-The lack of dissent is viewed as unanimity.
+The lack of dissent is viewed as unanimity. - 8.
+The emergence of self-appointed mindguards happens when one or more members protect the group from information that runs counter to the group's assumptions and course of action.

-In January 1986, the space shuttle Challenger exploded 73 seconds after liftoff, killing all seven astronauts aboard.
-The decision to launch Challenger that day, despite problems with mechanical components of the vehicle and unfavorable weather conditions, is cited as an example of groupthink.
-Esser, J. K., & Lindoerfer, J. L. (1989).
+In January 1986, the space shuttle Challenger exploded seventy-three seconds after liftoff, killing all seven astronauts aboard.
+The decision to launch Challenger that day, despite problems with mechanical components of the vehicle and unfavorable weather conditions, is cited as an example of groupthink.Esser, J. K., & Lindoerfer, J. L. (1989).
 Groupthink and the space shuttle Challenger accident: Toward a quantitative case analysis.
-Journal of Behavioral Decision Making, 2, 167-177; Moorhead, G., Ference, R., & Neck, C. P. (1991).
+Journal of Behavioral Decision Making, 2, 167-77; Moorhead, G., Ference, R., & Neck, C. P. (1991).
 Group decision fiascoes continue: Space shuttle Challenger and a revised groupthink framework.
-Human Relations, 44, 539-550.
+Human Relations, 44, 539-50.

-Source: http://en.wikipedia.org/wiki/ m.jpg.
+Source: http://en.wikipedia.org/wiki/ Image:Challenger_flight_51-l_crew.jpg.